graceshopper-team-map/graceshopper-project/Breakdown.md

   - [ ] You can just start with by simulating the experience of checking out with a simple confirmation page.

 - [ ] create an account so I can have a logged-in experience.

+###### As a logged-in customer, I want to be able to:

+- [ ] have a persistent cart so I can revisit and pick up where I left off.
+  - [ ] Logged-in-user across multiple devices: I'm logged in on my mobile device and add some items to my cart.
+When I open the browser on my laptop and log in, I want to see those items in my cart.
+  - [ ] No one else should be able to edit my cart except me.

+###### As an administrator, I want to be able to:

+- [ ] have validated data to ensure reliability.

+  - [ ] i.e. each customer that creates an account should only be able to do so once with a single email address.

+- [ ] have validated data to ensure reliability.

+  - [ ] No one else should have access.

+- [ ] view user information.

+  - [ ] No one else should have access.

+###### As an engineer, I want to:

+- [ ] have a well-seeded database so that I am able to simulate a number of different scenarios for the user stories below.

+  - [ ] By doing this, you really set yourselves up to tackle many of the points throughout the tiers.
+In the long run, this will save you, potentially, tons of time.
+  - [ ] For example, seed hundreds of products with dummy data so that when you get to the “pagination” user story, you won’t have to worry about adding more products.
+  - [ ] Likewise, add a bunch of users with products in their carts so editing the cart can be worked on without already having the “add to cart” functionality built out.

+- [ ] user data to be secure so that no one can unrightfully manipulate information.